georgenorman/lab-kit-js/src/js/README.md

 * [`lkCssExampleTag`](module-lkCssExampleTag.html): Renders a syntax-highlighted CSS code example and then injects the raw code into the DOM so the browser will render the example live.
 * [`lkHtmlExampleTag`](module-lkHtmlExampleTag.html): Renders a syntax-highlighted HTML code example and then injects the raw code into the DOM so the browser will render the example live.
-* [`lkJsEvalExampleTag`](module-lkJsEvalExampleTag.html): Renders example code with syntax highlighting and then executes it (using eval).
+* [`lkJsExampleTag`](module-lkJsExampleTag.html): Renders example code with syntax highlighting and then executes it (using eval).
 Output can be logged to a results panel.
-* [`lkJsExampleTag`](module-lkJsExampleTag.html): Renders a syntax-highlighted JavaScript example and then injects the raw code into the DOM, for live execution by the browser.

 *Supplemental Info:*